washyn/BasicExampleAbpModules/WebApplicationMvc/readme.md

-﻿
-# Steps
+﻿# Steps

 # TODO

-- Add admin lte as template
-- Add tests 1 test.
-- Check how to work original and improve
-- Removed un used code
-- Add crud, with datatables.
+- Improve crud with abp tag helpers
+- Remove table roles, and ad as atribute or irmprove
+- Add another proyecto for data seed or receive args for data seed.
+- add instruction for run.
 This library includes all another libs

     "@abp/aspnetcore.mvc.ui.theme.shared": "^4.4.4"